Skip to main content

 Birds are sensitive animals that make their feelings known.
 Many of their behaviors express a need or warn you of their emotional state.
 Remember that being in an enclosure for extended periods of time will stress your bird.
 If they haven’t been able to stretch out their wings and move around, they will start bobbing to get your attention.
 For parrots, excitement and anger are expressed with head bobbing that looks more intense and frantic.

 If they feel threatened or afraid, they will show their size and bob their head to assert their presence.
-Make sure you console them if they seemed distressed.
+Make sure you console them if they seem distressed.
 Sometimes leaving them alone or removing other birds from their surroundings is enough to calm them down.

 They just want to dance

 Neuroscientist and researcher Dr. Aniruddh Patel confirmed that parrots really can keep a beat.
 After studying the movements of a famous dancing parrot named Snowball, he discovered that the bird synchronized his movements to the beat of a song.
 There was doubt at the time that the parrot was only copying a trainer during their performances.
 The study concluded that although Snowball fell out of rhythm often, he could definitely adjust the speed of his movements to the tempo of a new song.
-He concluded that the bird can not only dance but also combine moves.

 Listen to your bird